VTY shell¶

 We recommend you do not mix the use of the two types of files.
 Further, it is

-better not to use the integrated frr.conf
+better not to use the integrated frr.conf file, as any syntax error in

 it can lead to /all/ of your daemons being unable to start up.
 Per daemon files